friguzzi/cplint/README.md

 cplint is a suite of programs for reasoning with probabilistic logic programs.
 It contains programs for both inference and learning.

-You can find the manual at [http://friguzzi.github.io/cplint/doc/manual.pdf](http://friguzzi.github.io/cplint/doc/manual.pdf) or [http://friguzzi.github.io/cplint/doc/manual.html](http://friguzzi.github.io/cplint/doc/manual.html).
+You can find the manual at [http://friguzzi.github.io/cplint/](http://friguzzi.github.io/cplint/).

 You can try it online at [http://cplint.eu](http://cplint.eu).